Md. Abul Kalam

 Md.
 Abul Kalam (মোঃ আবুল কালাম) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Natore-1 constituency.

 Early life

 Abul Kalam was born on 25 July 1956.
 He has a B.A., M.A., and LLB degree.

 Career

 Abul Kalam was elected to Parliament from Natore-1 on 5 January 2014 as a Bangladesh Awami League candidate.
+He was elected again in the 2024 Bangladeshi general election as an independent candidate.